 - Increasing growth through innovation, differentiation and by being relevant to our consumers.
-We have committed to reach mid single-digit organic growth by 2020.
+Our ambition is to reach a sustainable mid single-digit level of organic growth as from 2021/2022.

 - Improving operational efficiency with the goal to increase our underlying trading operating profit margin to between 17.5% and 18.5% (from 16.0% in 2016), and

 - Allocating our resources and capital with discipline and clear priorities, including through acquisitions and divestitures.

 Our portfolio is well positioned for growth.
 In the past, we have consistently delivered organic growth at the high end of the industry.
 We have a clear path to achieving mid single-digit organic growth as from 2021/2022.

 We have identified five high-growth food and beverages categories with attractive growth rates: coffee, petcare, nutrition, water and Nestlé Health Science.
 Together, they represent 57% of sales and 61% of underlying trading operating profit *.
 In 2018, organic growth was +4.0%.
 In these key categories, we have strong market positions and highly-differentiated offerings.
 They receive particular emphasis from a capital allocation standpoint, with significant investments in R&D, marketing, capital expenditure and external growth whenever appropriate.
 The other categories continue to be important contributors and had 1.9% organic growth in 2018.
 These businesses are managed for a combination of growth and value.